 Shantibaba discovered many of his strains while working under the Green House label but apparently never shared the parental stock of his strains with anyone.
 Nevertheless, the Green House Seed Company still offers many of his and Neville’s strains, claiming that they are the real deal.
-Most notable of these strains are the White Widow (Black Widow), White Rhino (Medicine Man), Great White Shark (Shark Shock), El Nino (La Niña), Neville’s Haze and Super Silver Haze.
+Most notable of these strains are the White Widow (Black Widow), White Rhino (Medicine Man), Great White Shark (Shark Shock), and El Nino (La Niña).
 Not without a sense of irony, many of these plants have accumulated an impressive amount of awards for the Green House Seed Company over the years.
 The fact however remains that all these plants can be traced back to the original breeders Shantibaba and Neville, who in an attempt to avoid confusion, renamed some of their strains.
 Sadly, despite their efforts, confusion and contradiction ensued and even more breeders emerged, claiming to have invented the White Widow strain.
 The Green House Seeds Company has not been as active in developing new, and reinforcing old strains, as Shantibaba.
 Their focus seems to have shifted towards feminizing their old stock.